Registrations are required for every recreational boat in Ohio, including powerboats, sailboats, canoes, kayaks, pedal boats, and inflatable boats.

-No person shall operate any watercraft without a valid registration.
-Proof of registration is shown by displaying two square registration decals or a rectangular decal (Alternative Registration for hand-powered vessels only) and carrying the valid registration certificate on board the vessel.
+No person shall operate any boat without a valid registration.
+Proof of registration is shown by displaying two square registration decals and carrying the valid registration certificate on board the vessel.

 A new owner is obligated, before using the boat on the water, to take the previous registration form with the transfer section completed by the seller to any watercraft registration agent, even if the registration has not expired.
 If a boat needing a title is transferred to a new owner, you may operate it for no more than 45 days provided the new owner carries aboard one of the following: